CSC510/BadSmells/README.md

       small_issues post by single user : None

 ####9.
 Number of users involved in an issue
+We found that sometimes one issue have no comment and feedback on it.
+It means that there is only one person got involved in this issue.
+In this case, we can say that other people may not totally understand this issue, or it is a relatively small problem which is not necessary to open an issue to deal with.

+####Result
 We sorted the issues number according to the comments number.
 We also sorted the issues number according to the events number in this issue [issuesCommentsAndEventsDetector](/detector/issuesCommentsAndEventsDetector.py):